-The animal kingdom boasts some incredibly long lifespans that far exceed the average human's.
-While humans may have an "absolute limit" of 150 years (opens in new tab), this is just a blink of an eye compared with the centuries and millennia that some animals live through; and some animals can even stop or reverse the aging process altogether.
+The longest-living animals are equipped with traits to hold off, and sometimes even stop or reverse, the aging process.
+While humans may have an "absolute limit" of 150 years, this is just a blink of an eye compared with the centuries and millennia that some animals live through.

-Rougheye rockfish (Sebastes aleutianus) are one of the longest living fish and have a maximum lifespan of at least 205 years, according to the Washington Department of Fish and Wildlife (opens in new tab).
+The rougheye rockfish (Sebastes aleutianus) is one of the longest-living fish, with a maximum life span of at least 205 years, according to the Washington Department of Fish and Wildlife (opens in new tab).
 These pink or brownish fish live in the Pacific Ocean from California to Japan.
-They grow up to 38 inches (97 centimeters) long and eat other animals such as shrimp and smaller fish, according to the Committee on the Status of Endangered Wildlife in Canada (opens in new tab) (COSEWIC), an independent advisory panel that assesses the status of species threatened with extinction in Canada.
+They grow up to 38 inches (97 centimeters) long and eat other animals, such as shrimp and smaller fish, according to the Committee on the Status of Endangered Wildlife in Canada (opens in new tab), an independent advisory panel that assesses the statuses of species threatened with extinction in Canada.

 Freshwater pearl mussels (Margaritifera margaritifera) are bivalves that filter particles of food from the water.
-They mainly live in rivers and streams and can be found in Europe and North America, including the U.S. and Canada.
-The oldest known freshwater pearl mussel was 280 years old, according to the World Wildlife Fund (opens in new tab) (WWF).
-These invertebrates have long lifespans thanks to their low metabolism.
+They live mainly in rivers and streams and can be found in Europe and North America.
+The oldest known freshwater pearl mussel was 280 years old, according to the World Wildlife Fund for Nature (opens in new tab).
+These invertebrates have long life spans thanks to their low metabolism.

 Greenland sharks (Somniosus microcephalus) live deep in the Arctic and North Atlantic oceans.
 They can grow to be 24 feet (7.3 meters) long and have a diet that includes a variety of other animals, including fish and marine mammals such as seals, according to the St. Lawrence Shark Observatory (opens in new tab) in Canada.

-A 2016 study of Greenland shark eye tissue, published in the journal Science (opens in new tab), estimated that these sharks can have a maximum lifespan of at least 272 years.
-The biggest shark in that study was estimated to be about 392 years old, and the researchers suggested that the sharks could possibly have been as much as 512 years old, Live Science (opens in new tab) previously reported.
-The age estimates came with a degree of uncertainty, but even the lowest estimate of 272 years still makes these sharks the longest living vertebrates on Earth (opens in new tab).
+A 2016 study of Greenland shark eye tissue, published in the journal Science (opens in new tab), estimated that these sharks can have a maximum life span of at least 272 years.
+The biggest shark in that study was estimated to be about 392 years old, and the researchers suggested that the sharks could have been up to 512 years old, Live Science previously reported.
+The age estimates came with a degree of uncertainty, but even the lowest estimate of 272 years still makes these sharks the longest-living vertebrates on Earth.

 Ocean quahog clams (Arctica islandica) inhabit the North Atlantic Ocean.
-This saltwater species can live even longer than the other bivalve in this list, the freshwater pearl mussels.
-One ocean quahog clam found off the coast of Iceland in 2006 was 507 years old, according to National Museum Wales (opens in new tab) in the U.K. The ancient clam was nicknamed Ming as it was born in 1499 when the Ming Dynasty ruled China (from 1368 to 1644).
+This saltwater species can live even longer than the other bivalve on this list, the freshwater pearl mussel.
+One ocean quahog clam found off the coast of Iceland in 2006 was 507 years old, according to National Museum Wales (opens in new tab) in the U.K. The ancient clam was nicknamed Ming because it was born in 1499, when the Ming dynasty ruled China (from 1368 to 1644).

-Corals (opens in new tab) look like colorful, underwater rocks and plants, but they are actually made up of the exoskeletons of invertebrates called polyps.
+Corals look like colorful, underwater rocks and plants, but they are actually made up of the exoskeletons of invertebrates called polyps.
 These polyps continually multiply and replace themselves by creating a genetically identical copy, which over time causes the coral exoskeleton structure to grow bigger and bigger.
-Corals are therefore made up of multiple identical organisms rather than being a single organism, like Greenland sharks or ocean quahog clams, so a coral's lifespan is more of a team effort.
+Corals are therefore made up of multiple identical organisms rather than being a single organism, so a coral's life span is more of a team effort.

-Corals can live for hundreds of years or more, but deep-water black corals (Leiopathes sp.) are among the longest-living corals.
-Black coral specimens found off the coast of Hawaii have been measured to be 4,265 years old, Live Science (opens in new tab) previously reported.
+Deep-water black corals are among the longest-living corals.
+Black coral specimens found off the coast of Hawaii have been radiocarbon dated to be 4,265 years old, Live Science previously reported.

-Turritopsis dohrnii are called immortal jellyfish because they can potentially live forever.
-Jellyfish start life as larvae, before establishing themselves on the seafloor and transforming into polyps.
+Turritopsis dohrnii is called the immortal jellyfish because it can potentially live forever.
+Jellyfish start life as larvae before establishing themselves on the seafloor and transforming into polyps.
 These polyps then produce free-swimming medusas, or jellyfish.
-Mature Turritopsis dohrnii are special in that they can turn back into polyps if they are physically damaged or starving, according to the American Museum of Natural History (opens in new tab), and then later return to their jellyfish state.
+Mature T. dohrnii are special in that they can turn back into polyps if they are physically damaged or starving, according to the American Museum of Natural History (opens in new tab), and then later return to their jellyfish state.

 The jellyfish, which are native to the Mediterranean Sea, can repeat this feat of reversing their life cycle multiple times and therefore may never die of old age under the right conditions, according to the Natural History Museum (opens in new tab) in London.
-Turritopsis dohrnii are tiny — less than 0.2 inches (4.5 millimeters) across — and are eaten by other animals such as fish or may die by other means, thus preventing them from actually achieving immortality.
+T. dohrnii are tiny — less than 0.2 inch (4.5 millimeters) across — and are eaten by other animals, such as fish, or may die by other means, thus preventing them from actually achieving immortality.